 - A rehearsal is a very good step.
 Setup the microphone too and record an audio test, and play back listening through your headphones.
 Have your on screen actor feel confident about their delivery too.
 If the lighting, sound and actor are all ready – then you are ready to roll.

-Time to Record: Sound.
+Shooting Time: Sound.
 Lights.
 Action

 Your run-through tests are complete.
 The sound is good?
 The light is good?
 Then you’re good to start rolling, for real!
 Using the script and storyboard, start filming.
 It’s okay to have blunders – just redo the shot again.
 Go step by step through the shots until you’re done.

-Phase 3: Editing and Sharing your Educational Video
+Point 3: Editing and Sharing your Educational Video

 Editing is where the story gets told.
 If someone watched your video without knowing the premise, would they understand?
 Might the editing style and flow of the video imply it's a promotional video with a sales agenda?
 The Script and Creative Brief had a plan, and are important to stick to, but in the end, the video has to make sense on it’s own.
 Keep the end viewer in mind at all times.